 Dr. Lennox completed her Bachelor of Science in 1991, and continued at the University of Waterloo, obtaining her Doctor of Optometry degree in 1995.
 Dr. Lennox graduated on the Dean’s Honour List & also received the Canadian Contact Lens Society award for her proficiency in the application of contact lenses.
 Dr. Lennox completed an externship at Houston Eye Associates where she worked with several retinal & glaucoma specialists.
 After graduating, Dr. Lennox entered into private practice in Brantford, and then moved to the Cambridge practice in 1998.
 Dr.Lennox is affiliated with the TLC laser eye centres, and has been thoroughly educated in laser eye surgery.
-She has been a part time clinical supervisor at the University of Waterloo School of Optometry, and currently serves as the chair of the board of directors for Eye Recommend.
+She has been a part-time clinical supervisor at the University of Waterloo School of Optometry and is the past chair of the board of directors for Eye Recommend.

 In her spare time, Dr. Lennox enjoys time with her husband Peter, and their two sons.
 She loves travel, yoga, and being a hockey Mom!

 Dr. Amanda Brown was raised on a beef farm in the Cambridge area.
 She attended the University of Waterloo and graduated with Honours with both a Bachelor of Science and Doctor of Optometry degree in 2000.
 She completed an externship in ocular disease and therapeutics at Vision America in Memphis, Tennessee.
 This is where she became skilled in treating and managing glaucoma, diabetes, and laser refractive surgery patients.